 Refrigerator cookies are a make ahead cookie dough.
 You can make your cookie dough several days ahead and then slice and bake as you like.
 This dough keeps well in the fridge for up to a week or in the freezer for 3 months.
 Thaw it slightly before you slice to bake it.

-Slice the cookies as thinly as possible and lay on buttered cookie sheet to bake.
-Your cookies will be crisp and flaky, with a wonderful texture, even with gluten-free flour.
+Slice the cookies as thinly as possible and lay on a buttered cookie sheet to bake.
+Your lemon poppy seed cookies will be crisp and flaky, with a wonderful texture, even with gluten-free flour.

 - 1 cup of organic sugar

 - 2 tbsp. flax jelly*